ondrej-nemec/TOTI/README.md

 TOTI - **T**ip **O**f **T**he **I**ceberg - is Java web framework.
 Provide HTTP(S) interface between users and your Java application.
 With TOTI you can create Rest API, generate HTML pages from templates or just web server (like f.e.
 Apache but begging)

 Main purpose of this framework is create GUI for java servers f.e. in Industry 4.0 or IoT.
-TOTI framework can be used as MVC framework (like Symfony or Nette in PHP) but **this is not main purpose**.
+TOTI framework can be used as MVC framework (like Symfony or Nette in PHP, or ASP.NET in C#) but **this is not main purpose**.

 * [Include in your project](#include-in-your-project)
 * [Get started](#get-started)